 Want To Make Your Own DIY Suede Shorts?

-When I was googling this exact pair of Margaret Godfrey suede pants, I found many options available on the online thrift sites.
+When I was googling this exact pair of Margaret Godfrey suede pants, I found many options available on online thrift sites.
 Depending on your size, you too could find the same pair as mine and create your own DIY suede shorts.
 Or find a pair of black leather pants…the options are endless.

 Or if you’d rather just buy a pair of leather or suede shorts, I found some of those for you too!